adamfeuer/minecraft-init/README.markdown

 		chmod 755 /etc/init.d/minecraft
 		update-rc.d minecraft defaults

-2. Mount a ramdisk or use the one premounted at `/dev/shm/`
+2. Mount a ramdisk or use the one premounted at `/dev/shm/`.
+Note that the /dev/shm ramdisk can cause problems if it fills up; a ramdisk of a fixed size will not have this problem.

-3. Rename your world dir to diskworld and symlink the ramdisk in instead.
+3. Rename your world dir to disk-world and symlink the ramdisk in instead.
+(If your world is not named 'world', change the lines below appropriately.)

 		cd ~/minecraft
-		mv world diskworld
+		mv world disk-world
 		ln -s /dev/shm/world world

 4. Create the log directory